unitaryfund/csAE/Readme.md

 # Readme

-This repository contains all of the code required to generate the tables and plots provided in arXiv:xxx.xxxx.
+This repository contains all of the code required to generate the tables and plots provided in arXiv:2405.14697.
 To recreate the images simply run the provided notebook plots.ipynb.
 This will use the precomputed results stored in pickle files to generate the plots.

 Should you want to run your own simulations and learn how to use the compressed sensing amplitude estimation approach, we recommend looking at the notebook ula_ae_example.ipynb.
 This contains a minimal working example demonstrating the functionality.

 All of the data used to generate the results in the paper can be recreated by running the "run_ae_sims.py" python script from the command line with the following commands.
 This first code block generates the data needed for Fig. 3 and Tab.
 1. It runs 500 Monte Carlo trials of the csAE approach for amplitudes a=[0.1, 0.2, ..., 0.9].
 With 4 threads on a small laptop this takes about 4.5 hours to complete.

 ```
 python run_ae_sims.py --save --dir sims_C1.5_final --nthreads=4 --num_mc=500 --num_lengths=8 --C=1.5
 python run_ae_sims.py --save --dir sims_C1.8_final --nthreads=4 --num_mc=500 --num_lengths=8 --C=1.8